santhoshm39/byow/README.md

          - if parameters do not work, validateLoop gets another set of coords using the getNextCoords methods and then validates those
       - numOverlaps(): returns the number of overlapping tiles that the next structure to be built will have (used within validateLoop())

-Summary of our algorithm:
-1. Build a room in the middle of the world to start
-2. Use the coordinates of the last structure built to get the coordinates for the next structure to be built
-3. Validate the new coordinates a certain number of times
-4. If no valid coordinates are found, return to the middle and build from there
-5. Repeate steps 2 - 4 until we either cannot find valid points in the middle, or we populate some percentage (i.e 90%) of the world with non-nothing tiles